zsiglin/QuickBaseXSS/README.md

 ```

 ##Form Text Element Injection
-Need to run some custom JavaScript on a QuickBase form?
+Need to run some custom JavaScript on a particular QuickBase form?
 No problem!

 #####How does it work?
 Paste the snippet below into a QuickBase form text element and you're all set.

 #####Why does it work?
-This one works for two reasons:
+This one works for a couple of reasons:
-1. Omiting the closing tag on the iframe element allows us to bypass the regex that QuickBase is presumably using to filter out unwanted text.
+- Omiting the closing tag on the iframe element allows us to skirt the regex that QuickBase is presumably using to filter out unwanted text.
-2. Modern day rendering engines make an attempt to fix mistakes like unclosed tags.
+- Modern day rendering engines make an attempt to fix mistakes like unclosed tags.

 ```
 <iframe src="javascript: alert('HELLO!')" style="display: none"